 - Eating healthy foods rich in fibre and low in fat and calorie.

-- Active exercise before and during pregnancy can help protect against gestational diabetes.
+- Active exercise before and during pregnancy can lower ones risk.

 - It is important to try and lose excess weight before getting pregnant.
 Overweight women can plan a healthy weight loss plan as they plan to get pregnant.